Get Tech Tips

-First, micron gauges measure absolute pressure so you can’t ”zero” them out.
+First, micron gauges measure absolute pressure, so you can’t ”zero” them out.

-They use tiny, very sensitive sensors that are calibrated to air, not refrigerant, so anytime refrigerant gets into the gauge its going to read a little wacky.
+They use tiny, very sensitive sensors that are calibrated to air, not refrigerant, so anytime refrigerant gets into the gauge, it's going to read a little wacky.

-This often happens when pulling a vacuum on systems that previously had refrigerant in them especially when pulling on the compressor because refrigerant pulls out of the oil as the pressure drops.
+This often happens when pulling a vacuum on systems that previously had refrigerant in them, especially when pulling on the compressor because refrigerant pulls out of the oil as the pressure drops.

-The best way to counteract these readings is to flow/purge with nitrogen prior to the vacuum and just keep in mind that as refrigerant passes by the sensor it may act a little erratic for a while.
+The best way to counteract these readings is to flow/purge with nitrogen prior to the vacuum, and just keep in mind that as refrigerant passes by the sensor, it may act a little erratic for a while.
 This will stop occurring as the refrigerant is removed.

-These erratic readings are not a problem with the gauge, they are an expected behavior when refrigerant hits the sensor.
+These erratic readings are not a problem with the gauge; they are an expected behavior when refrigerant hits the sensor.